openharmony/developtools_hapsigner/README.md

           ├── -appCertFile   # Application signing certificate (certificate chain, represented by level 3 certificate, level 2 certificate, and root sequence).
 It is mandatory.
           ├── -profileFile   # Name of the signed provisioning profile.
 The profile is in p7b format if profileSigned is 1 and in json format if profileSigned is 0.
 It is mandatory.
           ├── -profileSigned # Specifies whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
           ├── -inForm        # Raw file, in .zip (default) or .bin format.
 It is optional.
           ├── -inFile        # Raw application package, in HAP or .bin format.
 It is mandatory.
           ├── -signAlg       # Signature algorithm, which can be SHA256withECDSA or SHA384withECDSA.
 It is mandatory.
           ├── -keystoreFile  # KS file, in JKS or P12 format.
 It is mandatory if the signing mode is localSign.
           ├── -keystorePwd   # KS password.
 It is optional.
           ├── -outFile       # Signed HAP file to generate.
 It is mandatory.

-10. Verify the HAP Signature
+10.Verify the HAP Signature

       verify-app: verify the HAP signature.
          ├── -inFile          # Signed application file, in HAP or bin format.
 It is mandatory.